What's new in SQL Server Reporting Services (SSRS)

-To download SQL Server 2016 Community Technology Preview 3.2 (CTP 3.2), go to Evaluation Center.
+To download SQL Server 2016, go to Evaluation Center.

 Have an Azure account?
 Then go Here to spin up a Virtual Machine with SQL Server 2016 already installed.

-For the current release notes, see SQL Server 2016 Release Notes.
+For the current release notes, see Technical Preview of Power BI reports in SSRS - Release notes or SQL Server 2016 Release Notes.

 For more information about the web portal, see Web portal (SSRS Native Mode).

-[CTP 3.2] The SQL Server Mobile Report Publisher allows you to create and publish SQL Server mobile reports to your Reporting Services web porta.
+The SQL Server Mobile Report Publisherallows you to create and publish SQL Server mobile reports to your Reporting Services web portal.

-For more information, see Create and publish mobile reports with SQL Server Mobile Report Publisher.
+For more information, see Create mobile reports with SQL Server Mobile Report Publisher.

 You can't connect by default without some configuration changes.
 For more information on how to allow the Power BI Mobile app to connect to your report server, see Enable a report server for Power BI Mobile access.